diarrabell/fashion-recs/README.md

 ### Description
 #### Objective:
 Given a set of input images, classify the images into predetermined aesthetics and recommend products that fit that aesthetic.

+#### Project Architecture:
+Input - Images depicting the desired aesthetic.
+Image classification - images are classified into one of eight aesthetics, and the overall aesthetic for the set of images is calculated.
+Recommendation system - Takes overall aesthetic for the images as input, and calculates the items labeled with the most similar aesthetics.
+Output - Links to recommendation to 10 products from a subset of Forever21's current catalog.

 We trained our model on the following eight categories or "aesthetics":
 - 70s